raspberrypilearning/weather-station-guide/temp-probe.md

 ## Sample Code

-The easiest way to access the temperature probe is using the pre-built python module `ds18b29_therm.py` available from the downloaded GitHub repo - https://github.com/raspberrypi/weather-station.git
+The easiest way to access the temperature probe is using the pre-built python module `ds18b29_therm.py` available from the downloaded [GitHub repo](https://github.com/raspberrypi/weather-station.git).

 ```python
 import ds18b20_therm